hs750/fire-blanket/site/user-manual.md

   The rods level is proportional to how much steam the reactor is generating.
   Lowering the rods is a good way to try to avoid meltdown.

-* Turn on and off the pumps: The user can use the pumps to regulate the water accordning to the energy needs of the plant.
+* Turn on and off the pumps: [cmd goes in here]
-* OPen and close the valves: the user can open and close the valves to stop the flow of water.
+  The user can use the pumps to regulate the water accordning to the energy needs of the plant.

-* TODO add more commands
+* Open and close the valves: [cmd goes in here] the user can open and close the valves to stop the flow of water.

 <a name="um-3"/>